gageracer/edithor/example/uiresult.md

 **Segment 27:** (489 characters)

 Gave her everything—the names, the case files, the timeline.
 She came back two weeks later looking troubled.
 "Michael Chen is dead," she said.
 "Car accident three months ago.
 Single vehicle collision on a mountain road."
 Three months ago.
 Right when the first book appeared.
 "And Rebecca?"
 I asked.
 The investigator shook her head.
 "No records.
 If she's using a new identity, it's a good one.
 Professional.
-She doesn't want to be found."
+She doesn't want to be found.".
 But she'd left me messages.
 She wanted me to wait.

 **Segment 28:** (456 characters)

 So I waited.
 Another month.
 Another book: "I'm scared."
 Just that.
 Two words that broke my heart.
 The threat was gone, but the trauma remained.
 She'd spent a year running, hiding, looking over her shoulder.
 That doesn't go away just because the monster dies.
 I understood.
 I wrote in the book's margin: "Take your time.
 I'm here."
 Left it on the table the next day.
 Hoping she'd come back to check.
 A week later, the book was gone.
 In its place: a new one.

-**Segment 29:** (473 characters)
+**Segment 29:** (467 characters)

 "Thank you for waiting.
 Thank you for not giving up on me.
 I'm healing.
 I'm learning to feel safe again.
 I see a therapist now.
 I'm Rebecca again, not Sarah.
 It's strange, remembering who I used to be.
 The person you met was half-real, half-someone I invented to hide.
 I want you to know the real me.
 But I'm scared you won't love her."
 My eyes burned.
-I wrote back: "I'll love every version of you."
+I wrote back: "I'll love every version of you.".
 The books became our communication.
 Once a week, sometimes twice.

 **Segment 30:** (459 characters)